-Fall is our second favorite season at Walt Disney World, largely because of Epcot’s International Food & Wine Festival.
-In 2013, it runs September 27 through November 11, and is a great foodie event.
-Even if you’re not a “foodie,” per se, it’s still a lot of fun and a great way to spend a day grazing the World Showcase at Epcot enjoying good food and drinks, capped off with an evening of Illuminations.
+Even if you’re not a “foodie,” per se, the 2014 Epcot International Food & Wine Festival is still a lot of fun and a great way to spend a day grazing the World Showcase at Epcot enjoying good food and drinks, capped off with an evening of Illuminations.
 The downside to all of this is that grazing Epcot’s International Food & Wine Festival can be expensive.
 Prices for these snacks range from around $3 to $7.
 Add beer or wine to the mix, and one person could easily spend over $100 on snacks in a single day.
 That may seem outrageous, but it has happened to us!
-Unless you have plenty of snack credits on the Disney Dining Plan, expect to spend a decent amount of money at Epcot’s Food and Wine Festival.
+Unless you have plenty of snack credits on the Disney Dining Plan or you are careful and only go for the snacks that are good values, expect to spend a decent amount of money at Epcot’s Food and Wine Festival.

 With these Epcot Food & Wine Festival reviews, hopefully you can better (and more economically!) experience the fun without breaking the bank by ordering the “duds” at the various Food & Wine Festival booths.
 We have ordered many, many items at Epcot’s Food & Wine Festival over the past few years, and have gotten a great idea of what tastes good, what tastes bad, what’s a good value, bad value, etc.